 On August 12, 1972, after five years of pastoring the church, Pastor White resigned, saying, “The church has grown to the point that a full-time pastor is needed and desired for the ministry of the church.”
 The membership of the church had grown to more than 100.
 The auditorium now had new carpet, pews and chairs, and the smell of the country air had been replaced with central heat and cooling.
 Pastor White had been the dean of men and an instructor at Tennessee Temple Bible School and continued teaching at the school after resigning his position at Grace.

 Dr. Ronald Dingess pastored Grace from January 1973 until August 1976.
 During his pastorate in 1975, the church built a 40’ x 40’ addition on the rear of the existing auditorium.
-This area is presently being used for children’s classes.

 The church called Dr. Doug Rutherford to be the pastor in January, 1977.
 Dr. Rutherford was very faithful and consistent in prayer and in visitation, visiting much of the East Brainerd area; however, due to a severe sickness and paralysis, he was confined to his bed for six to eight weeks.
 In July 1978, Pastor Rutherford felt it best if he resign and open the door for someone else to pastor the church.